lagotto/lagotto/docs/setup.md

 ### Background workers
 In a continously updating production system we want to run the workers in the background with the above command.
 You can monitor the status of your workers in the admin dashboard (`/status`).

-When we have to update the metrics for an article (determined by the staleness interval), a job is added to the background queue for that source.
+When we have to update the metrics for a work (determined by the staleness interval), a job is added to the background queue for that source.
 A delayed_job worker will then process this job in the background.
 We need to run at least one delayed_job to do this.

 ### List of background jobs that Lagotto uses